Kennedy v. Louisiana: Majority

+Noting the precedents Coker v.
+Georgia and Enmund v.
+Florida the Court concluded that the death penalty is a disproportionate punishment for non-homicide crimes, including "child rape":

+The court concludes that there is a distinction between intentional first-degree murder, on the one hand, and non-homicide crimes against individuals, even including child rape, on the other.
+The latter crimes may be devastating in their harm, as here, but in terms of moral depravity and of the injury to the person and to the public, they cannot compare to murder in their severity and irrevocability.

+The Court says that "evolving standards of decency...counsel us to be most hesitant before interpreting the Eighth Amendment to allow the extension of the death penalty".
+Noting the post-Furman procedures for individualized death penalty determinations in capital trials, the Court points out the difficulty in narrowing the class of death-penalty eligible rapes:

+We find it difficult to identify standards that would guide the decision-maker so the penalty is reserved for the most severe cases of child rape and yet not imposed in an arbitrary way.

+Even when there is severe and permanent physical injury to the child rape victim, the Court says that allowing capital punishment for the rapist would not serve a legitimate retributive purpose because "it is not at all evident that the child rape victim's hurt is lessened" by executing the rapist.

+The opinion concluded that in cases of crimes against individuals, "the death penalty should not be expanded to instances where the victim's life was not taken".
 The majority opinion left open the possibility of the death penalty for "drug kingpin activity", as well as treason, espionage and terrorism, these being considered crimes against "the State" rather than against "individual persons":

 Dissent

 In his dissent, Justice Alito sharply criticized the majority for usurping the role of the legislature.
 Alito argued that Kennedy's rationale for defining national consensus was flawed, because the previous Coker decision had "stunted legislative consideration of the question whether the death penalty for the targeted offense of raping a young child is consistent with prevailing standards of decency."
 In this Alito followed former Chief Justice Warren Burger, who had dissented from Coker because it, in his view, prevented a full debate over the uses of the recently reinstated death penalty.
 In this vein, Alito also argued that "The Eighth Amendment protects the right of an accused.
 It does not authorize this Court to strike down federal or state criminal laws on the ground that they are not in the best interests of crime victims or the broader society."